widgetbook/widgetbook/packages/widgetbook_annotation/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/widgetbook/widgetbook/ci?style=flat-square)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/widgetbook/widgetbook/ci?label=test&style=flat-square)

+Widgetbook is a flutter package which helps developers cataloguing their widgets, testing them quickly on multiple devices and themes, and sharing them easily with designers and clients.
+Inspired by Storybook.js.

 This package contains annotations for [package:widgetbook_generator](https://pub.dev/packages/widgetbook_generator) with which the generator will create the Widgetbook defined in [package:widgetbook](https://pub.dev/packages/widgetbook).
 Therefore, this package is a part of making [package:widgetbook](https://pub.dev/packages/widgetbook) easier to setup and maintain.